 First, stretching does not reeducate the nervous system.
-No amount of pulling on the muscles will change the resting level of muscle tension that is being set by the alpha-gamma feedback loop.
+No amount of pulling on the muscles will change the resting level of muscle tension that is being set by the gamma feedback loop.
 The resting level of muscle tension must be reset through an active process of relearning involving slow, conscious, voluntary movement and the integration of sensory feedback from the muscle.

 Second, when you pull on an already tight muscle the stretch reflex is activated, making the muscle contract even more.
 It is possible that you might get some pain relief from gentle prolonged stretching, but as we’ve already discussed, the increased muscle length is temporary and the muscle will rebound within a short period of time.
 Most likely, stretching will not only do little for your pain, but will increase and prolong your pain by making your muscles tighter.

 Learning Clinical Somatics exercises: The most effective alternative to stretching

 Thomas Hanna, the founder of Clinical Somatic Education, studied neurophysiology and explored movement techniques that would directly address the habitual muscular tension that was the underlying cause of his clients’ chronic pain and posture and movement issues.
 Hanna developed hands-on movements and self-care exercises that made use of the pandicular response.

 Pandiculation sends biofeedback to the brain regarding the level of contraction in our muscles, thereby helping to prevent the buildup of chronic muscular tension.
 This is an extremely important function of the pandicular response.
 A pandiculation contracts and releases muscles in such a way that the alpha-gamma feedback loop is naturally reset.
 This resetting reduces muscular tension and restores the muscles’ ability to lengthen.

 Clinical Somatics pandiculations are not only the best alternative to stretching, but they also allow you to prevent, alleviate, and recover from many common conditions such as chronic muscle and joint pain, disc problems, sciatica, scoliosis, rounded posture, plantar fasciitis, temporomandibular joint disorders, and more.

 Click here to start learning Clinical Somatics exercises today!